Are you aware of as to what goes behind the scenes.. I mean what users do in your WordPress website backend?

 The plugin is free to use.
 Though, there is a premium edition available to enhance the functionality of the plugin.

-4 benefits of having a WordPress Audit Trail (Using WP Security Audit Log)
+Four benefits of having a WordPress Audit Trail (Using WP Activity Log)

 An audit trail, also commonly known as a WordPress audit log, is a security-relevant log in which a chronological record of a sequence of changes and activities are recorded.